Dart-o-s/robs_luxx/plan.md

         - use bootstrap in runner
         - files are loaded alphabetically
-        [ ] OPEN for a later "import" statement, we need to remember which files are already loaded [ ] OPEN think how to make/declare "instance vars" as in, the init()-method initializes them, there could be list with names as in small-talk.
+        [ ] OPEN for a later "import" statement, we need to remember which files are already loaded

+    [X] DONE 2025-06-17 18:47 add --verbose and --no-boot-strap to aos_start_luxx.dart

+    [ ] OPEN think how to make/declare "instance vars"
+        as in, the init()-method initializes them, there could be list with names as in small-talk.

+    [ ] OPEN make a hash keyword, behaves like var but instanciates a map
+        example:
+            hash myVar;
+                myVar.something = "it";
+                myVar.goingOn   = "yes!";

+    [ ] OPEN treat "_" in function declarations as special identifier
+        - it indicates the last param is a list, and arguments are put into a list
+        - arguments get passed as a list in _

+    [o] OPEN Contracts:
+        - Requires, can be used for type safety
+        - Ensures,
+        - Invariant
+        [X] DONE 2025-06-18 00:09 make the parser parse them [ ] OPEN put them into the AST into the relevant function [ ] OPEN make the interpreter interpret them

     [X] DONE 2025-04-29 01:00 BRK statement to get into the monitor.
         Copy/clone the print-statement

     [ ] OPEN Language statement to LOAD programms.
 Similar to import, but without managing if they were loaded already.
         - can be done like BRK,
-    [ ] OPEN Working on peristence: write and read the token stream

-    [o] OPEN make LOAD statement first, to set up bigger test suits
+    [o] OPEN make LOAD statement first, to set up bigger test suits [ ] OPEN Working on persitence: write and read the token stream

 ## Prio two
     [ ] OPEN JSONfy-method, and toString()